NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

 Will not help with Spacetime Physics
 ------------------------------------

-This file will NOT help you doing Lorentz transformations or understanding the geometry of spacetime.
+This file will NOT help you with your Lorentz transformations or understanding the geometry of spacetime.
 To learn that time is really just a 4th dimension of space and that a second is actually 300 thousand kilometers (186,000 miles) you need some spacetime physics.
-You can take an undergraduate STP class if one is available.
-There are many books and videos I like and are necessary for continious immersion in this subject.
+You can take an undergraduate STP class if one is available or/and there are many books and videos that are fun and even necessary for continious immersion in this subject.

 	One classic I love is "Spacetime Physics, Edwin Taylor and John Archibald Wheeler, Copyright(c)1992".
 Both the first and second versions of this book are great.